-Tart and tangy with a hint of sweet, sugar-free lemon poppy seed is the perfect keto salad dressing for a holiday salad or an everyday low carb meal.
+A tart and tangy salad dressing with a hint of sweet, sugar-free lemon poppy seed.
+It's the perfect keto salad dressing for a holiday salad or an everyday low carb meal.
 Now, let's eat those greens!

 There's sugar in so many of the pre-made items we buy.
 What have I learned on this keto journey?
 Many things, to be honest, but there's one that's huge but seems so simple.
 Read your labels.
 Yep.
 That's it.